aaronnedelacruz/aaronnedelacruz/README.md

 A reliable and detail-oriented IT professional in training, offering strong skills in web development, mobile applications, and database management.
 Dedicated to continuous learning and problem solving, with the goal of contributing to innovative and efficient technology solutions.

 ## Education:
-- **New Era University (2022 – Present)**
+- **New Era University (2022 – 2026)**
   - Bachelor of Science in Information Technology
   - President's Lister
 - **New Era University - Integrated School (2020 - 2022)**
   - Graduated with Academic Honors
 - **Camarin High School (2016-2020)**
   - Graduated with Academic Honors
-  - Campus Journalist of School Publication "Ang Aykon"
+  - Campus Journalist of School Publication
-  - Head Creative Director of Performing Arts Club "Tanghalang Dulawiyaw"
+  - Head Creative Director of Performing Arts Club
-  - Member of English Club
 - **Camarin Elementary School (2010-2016)**
-  - Ranked among the top 10 students in 6th-grade graduating class
-  - With Honors
+  - Graduated with Academic Honors

 ## Relevant Coursework:
   - "StudySync: A Collaborative Flashcard and Quiz Application with Chat Room Integration"<br>